 And why not ring in the new year in style, and with minimal effort?
 Just pit a few dates, cobble together some odds and ends, and you’ve got something nourishing, simple enough that you don’t even need a kitchen, and as cute as a button.
 Most of them are phenomenally portable for packed lunches, potluck offerings, and airplane snacks.
 On the other hand, date energy balls, while also portable and healthy, require a food processor, and often end up looking like utilitarian blobs, which are tasty and get the job done, but aren’t so easy on the eyes.

 Stuffed dates also make it easy to accommodate multiple dietary restrictions at one time.
-Need something that's both dairy and gluten free?
+Need something that’s both dairy and gluten free?
 Try the baklawa stuffed date!
-Need a dessert that's low glycemic index and grain free?
+Need a dessert that’s grain free?
 Try the tiramisu date!
 Need something for your vegetarian paleo friend who is carb-loading for a marathon?
-Try the persimmon pudding stuffed date! (but check with them first because that's kind of a lot).
+Try the persimmon pudding stuffed date! (but check with them first because that’s kind of a lot).

 ripe persimmons + cinnamon + nutmeg

 Stuff each date with a small wedge of persimmon.
 Sprinkle generously with cinnamon, and a little bit of nutmeg.